tahiri-lab/QSAR/paper/paper.md

 and quality checks, enhancing reliability and security.
 We encourage community feedback and contributions, driving continual improvement and innovation.

-# Acknowledgements

-The authors would like to thank the Department of Computer Science, University of Sherbrooke, Quebec, Canada for providing the necessary resources to conduct this research.

 # Funding

 This work was supported by the Natural Sciences and Engineering Research Council of Canada, Fonds de recherche du